SysKitTeam/docs-shell/product-updates/syskit-shell-release-note.md

 ### What is the SysKit Shell Licensing model?

 + We are introducing the SysKit Shell __Subscription license__.
 This will allow customers to have usage rights to all releases while their subscriptions are active.
-The license is tied to an __user account__, it can be purchased __per year__, and is renewable.
++ The license is tied to an __user account__, it can be purchased __per year__, and is renewable.
+Choose the SysKit Shell subscription that’s right for you [here](https://syskit.com/products/shell/pricing/).